AHruler/Exploring-AAD/README.md

 ## Inspired by Previous (thesis) Project
-The methods employed in this project draw inspiration from my [Master's Thesis in Mathematical Statistics](https://hdl.handle.net/2077/78510), where I reserched audio anomaly detection in cars.
+The methods employed in this project draw inspiration from my [Master's Thesis in Mathematical Statistics](https://hdl.handle.net/2077/78510), where I researched audio anomaly detection in cars.
 The motivation for utilizing chromagram-based features stems from interactions with professionals in the Noise and Vibration Harshness (NVH) during my thesis research.
 I noticed that, when characterizing abnormal noises in vehicles, professionals often resorted to descriptors like "humming" or "clicking.".
 These descriptions led me to explore musical analysis and classification as a viable avenue for audio anomaly detection.
 The chromagram feature was thus integrated into the project's methodology and gave promising results.

 ***